The 5 Hearing Aid Features That Matter Most

 Directional microphones are another hearing aid feature that can assist users in conversation.
 Directionality means that the microphones adjust to pick up sounds from the direction they are coming from.
 The most common example of this is directional microphones adjusting to focus on sounds directly in front of the user to make it easier to hear someone speaking.
-This also helps to cut background noise and, in conjunction with background noise reduction, can make it significantly easier to hold conversations in noisy environments.
+This also helps to cut background noise and can make it significantly easier to hold conversations in noisy environments.

 Directional microphones are a top feature to look for in hearing aids, but there are varying levels of directionality available as well.
 The most advanced directional microphones are best for those who are commonly exposed to loud environments—but these advanced features generally also mean a higher price tag.